 Naru is an Educator with over 20 years experience in early childhood development.
 He currently works at Walden Center and School in Berkeley California, where he directs the after school program, and assists in administration, and conflict resolution.
 As a community activist, Naru initiated a Black men’s forum, a playgroup for children of color, and he has lent his talents to various events surrounding youth education, environmental awareness, political prisoners, AIDS, and healthy life styles choices.
 Naru is also a veteran in the Bay Area Hip Hop scene.
 In 1987 (as “Sir Quickdraw”) he became one of the first artist from Oakland to to record a rap record.
 He was on the Malcola label with an early Easy E and the Egyptian Lover.
 He has performed with Run DMC, George Clinton, Last Poets, Spearhead, Digital Underground, Askari X, Dead Prez, The Coup, Zion I, Living Legends, Azeem, Black Dot, Sir Mixalot, Medusa, XZibit, Ea ski and CMT, Mr FAB, the Luniz, Dru Down, and Hammer, among many.
 Naru was the cofounder and lead vocalist of “Organic Creations”, which blended Hip Hop, Jazz, Spoken Word, and Theater.
 His company “Hip Learning” uses hip hop as a means to cultivate minds with rhyme, focusing mainly on science and life skills.

 Naru’s 1998 NAP (Never Again Project) was a ground breaking Double CD that featured spoken word, hip hop, and a touch of jazz, and soul.
+His project, Hip Science, was awarded the 2009 Oakland Indie Award for Youth Empowerment.
 To learn more about Hip Learning, visit Mr. Kwina’s website: www.hiplearning.org.